Hlibovski/MyDataProjects/README.md

 ### This is a place, where I continue to learn a GitHub.

-### This repository will contain some easy training code.
+### This repository will contain a list of my projects